Element Types

 Flashcard (FC)

 Flashcards enable students to practice content, like definitions, by heart using a much simpler modality.
 Students then provide a grading response for each flashcard themselves, indicating whether or not they already remember the corresponding content correctly based on the provided explanation.
 In this way, flashcards in practice quizzes can also be ordered in a spaced-repetition manner.
 Both sides of the flashcard fully support LaTeX and Markdown syntax, as well as images.
-A preview on the right allows you to see how the question will appear to students.
+A preview on the right allows you to see how the flashcard will appear to students.

 - Student View